Note: Thanks to the efforts of one of our readers, there is now a Spanish version of this guide!

 There are many studies that confirm the powerful healing benefits of giving dogs flax seed oil or another fatty acid blend.
 To ensure your dogs are receiving the necessary essential fatty acids (omegas 3, 6, & 9), add 1 teaspoon to 1 tablespoon of vegan essential fatty acid oil.
 Mustard seed oil contains all the essential fatty acids.
 An alternative (though it’s not as complete), would be flax seed oil, hemp seed oil, or 1 teaspoon of ground or soaked flax seeds.
 (This is beneficial for vegan humans as well).
 ‘Total EFA’ oil also serves other purposes such as helping joint function and coat health.
 These oils are especially important for senior dogs.

-Vega EFA Oil Blend is made from a combination of antioxidant and phytonutrient rich seed oils including green tea seed oil and blueberry seed oil.
-Deva and V-Pure are now producing vegan DHA, long chain fatty-acids from seaweed in a capsule for humans, which you can share with your companion animals.
+Deva and V-Pure and Omvits are now producing vegan DHA, long chain fatty-acids from seaweed in a capsule for humans, which you can share with your nonhuman companions.

 Cranimals organic supplements contain vegan EFAs like DHA and ALA, as well as beta-carotene and a host of other valuable phytonutrients (urinary tract, dental and heart healthy antioxidants from berry extracts and vitamins and minerals from organic spirulina).
-The powdered and liquid Cranimals supplements for dogs and cats, as well as their Zendog biscuits, supply EFAs from algae, flax and cranberries.
+The powdered and liquid Cranimals supplements for dogs and cats supply EFAs from algae, flax and cranberries.

 Being a responsible guardian for any animal means making an effort to ensure that his or her diet is nutritionally complete, just as you would for yourself.
 The best thing you can do for your animal friends is to continue to keep yourself informed, as there is new research being released all the time.
 To feel secure in your decisions, we suggest that you do some personal research as to the nutritional requirements of your dog’s specific breed.